 Each test set is defined by adding a subdirectory to

-, which is typically
+${HC_CONF_DIR}/testsets, which is typically

 The name of the subdirectory is equal to the test set name.

-Typical test sets are reboot
+Typical test sets are reboot,

-, prologue
+manual, prologue

-.
+or epilogue.
 It's useful to name the test

 set after the role when it's run.